 The best example of this is the lead character's flagship, the Normandy.
 The temptation for a lot of sci-fi designers is to make ships look curvy and overtly futuristic, but the Normandy is functional and low key; just as a military ship would be.

 According to the game's mythology, the ship was co-built by humans, and an alien race known as the turians.
 This is reflected in the design, which has elements of both present day military hardware, and something distinctly not of this world.
 The interiors were similarly well-designed, and exploring between missions, talking to your crew and learning about the history of the game's rich universe, made the place feel like home.

-Gary J. Lucken, pixel artist, Army of Trolls: "It's so lovely and slick, and embedded into my memory.
+Gary J Lucken, pixel artist at Army of Trolls, says: "It's so lovely and slick, and embedded into my memory.
 It was sad to walk around an empty Normandy in the third game.
 It was almost like those bits at the end of Big Brother where they play sound clips over an empty house.
 I could almost hear Mordin's singing, or a fight kicking off after a loyalty mission.
 It's laid out so well; it's logical, and you remember where things are.
 The decal design is top notch, and I'm sure it influenced the design of the ship in Prometheus somehow."

 It's a gun, and a blade.
 It's a gunblade!
 Square Enix are famed for their ridiculously impractical weapon designs, like Cloud's iconic buster sword, which is twice his size.
 But it's the gunblade that wins out for us, an engraved sword with a revolver barrel at one end.
 As hero Squall struck an enemy, it would simultaneously fire a bullet.
 Obviously.

 Square's design ethic, especially in the Final Fantasy series, is being as cool as possible, which results in ludicrous designs like this.
 That's what defines the series.
 It's in no way tethered to reality, but still manages to create a compelling universe that you really care about and believe in.